-There were no loans guarantees or investments made by the Company exceeding the limit asspecified under Section 186 of the Companies Act 2013 during the year under review andparticulars of loans given investments made guarantees given and securities providedunder Schedule V of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 along with the purpose for which the loan or guarantee are provided inNote No. 11 & 13 of the standalone financial statement.
+Details of loans guarantees or investments made by the Company exceeding the limit asspecified under Section 186 of the Companies Act 2013 during the financial year 2020-21and particulars of loans given investments made guarantees given and securities providedunder Schedule V of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 along with the purpose for which the loan or guarantee are provided inNote No. 6 & 8 of the financial statement.

 12. RELATED PARTY TRANSACTIONS

 In line with the requirements of the Companies Act 2013 and Listing Regulations2015 your company has formulated a policy on Related Party Transactions which is alsoavailable on the company's website www.salora.com.
 The policy intends to ensure thatproper reporting approval and disclosure processes are in place for all transactionsbetween the Company and related parties.